desmos-labs/desmjs/docs/docs/02-desmjs/02-fetch-data.md

 To fetch data from the chain you need to have a properly initialized `DesmosClient`.
-Then with the [`querier`](docs/api/classes/desmoslabs_desmjs.DesmosClient.md#querier) method you can get a [`DesmosQueryClient`](docs/api/modules/desmoslabs_desmjs.md#desmosqueryclient) that exposes the methods to query the data.
+Then with the [`querier`](docs/api/classes/desmoslabs_desmjs.DesmosClient.md#querier) method you can get a [`DesmosQueryClient`](docs/api/modules/desmoslabs_desmjs.md#desmosqueryclient) that exposes the methods to query the chain.

 Here you can find the functions exposed from `DesmosQueryClient` divided by modules: